Supergroup (TV series): Episode 4

 Doc enlists Rob Cavallo to tell his opinion about their first song, "Take It Back".
 Cavallo voices his dislike of the song, telling the band that it's "dated" (which Ted considers an insult) and that the beat should be "more punk-like" (which insults Jason).
 The band, nevertheless, realizes that their views on the song are far too subjective, and sometimes they need a reality check.

 Evan finally gets his revenge on Ted, and with the help of Scott, he wakes Ted up by putting his bass amp in front of Ted's door, cranking it up to the maximum and placing the bass nearby so it feeds back and resonates loudly.
 Ted acknowledges the effort, although he states that his door handle broke, so he could not display a white flag to surrender.

 The band, much to the dismay of the management, decides to ditch the name "FIST", and starts wondering about another one.
 Evan and Scott come up with "Godwar", partly because it's "raw dog" spelled backwards.
 Sebastian (according to Jason, not entirely surprisingly) disregards the name, and insists on his choice, "Savage Animal", albeit at this radio interview, he only mentions that the band has a couple of ideas.
 During the final band meeting, Scott notes that things would work much better if it was not for the "damn democracy", which ignites Sebastian to come up with "Damnocracy".
 The band (and the management) finally agrees.
 Sebastian's wife Maria Bierk and Evan's wife Tera Patrick also arrive.

 Sebastian also starts to show the repercussions of his wine consumption, at one point having a near-romantic talk to a quite puzzled Scott about how he would never change a guitar player.
-He also insists that the band should watch his performance on TV in the show The Gilmore Girls — something no one really seems to enjoy besides him.
+He also insists that the band should watch his performance on TV in the show Gilmore Girls — something no one really seems to enjoy besides him.

 At dinner, Jason notes that Robert Plant and Jimmy Page recommended the band to do a cover of the Led Zeppelin song, "Out on the Tiles", because Zeppelin never performed it live.
-Since it's a song that was born after an idea by Jason's father, John Bonham (whose death also had its 25th anniversary in 2005), the band decides to pay tribute and rehearse the song, albeit all of them point out that playing a Led Zeppelin song recommended by Led Zeppelin comes with a large responsibility.
+Since it is a song that was born after an idea by Jason's father, John Bonham (whose death also had its 25th anniversary in 2005), the band decides to pay tribute and rehearse the song, albeit all of them point out that playing a Led Zeppelin song recommended by Led Zeppelin comes with a large responsibility.
 The song's vocal range, however, seems to be a difficulty for Sebastian, who also insists on having constant eye-contact with Jason during songs, something that Jason does not quite understand.

 Tera and Evan decide to do a photo shoot, only to later convince Maria to join in and make some photos together.
 Sebastian enjoys this immensely, but Ted says he is turned off by public displays of sex and leaves.